top of page

 Only actually 50% owned by Boots!
 The other 50% is owned by Sonova, whose main brand in the UK is Phonak; so again, guess whose products they are most likely to recommend to you?

-Boots used to be about premium service and patient care; now it’s all about volume business, as they continue to battle it out with Specsavers for the number 1 spot.
+Boots used to be about premium service and patient care; now it’s all about volume, as they continue to battle it out with Specsavers for the number 1 spot.
 Funnily enough, that change happened around the same time as they moved their HO to Switzerland thereby avoiding paying UK taxes.

 I’m sure that was just a coincidence, aren’t you?